0808 808 4000 Get help now

 Change in circumstances

 If your circumstances change, you must tell your IP.
-If you are unable to keep up with your payments, your IP may allow you to take a payment break or they may ask your creditors to ‘vary’ the IVA to allow you to make reduced payments.
-The IP may charge you a fee for requesting a variation to your IVA.
+If you are unable to keep up with your payments, your IP may allow you to take a payment break or they may be able to agree reduced payments.
+The IP may charge you a fee if they need to ask your creditors to agree to a variation of the IVA terms.

 If you cannot make any payments or your creditors refuse to accept lower payments, your IVA may fail.
 There may be additional fees to pay to the IP if your IVA fails.
 They can take court action to get these back from you.